ietf-wg-alto/draft-alto-oam-yang/others.md

   value to this node.
 Setting a very low value could attack the data source.
    Setting a very large value would lead to maintaining stale data in the ALTO server.

-Some of the readable data nodes in "ietf-alto" YANG module may be considered sensitive or vulnerable in some network environments.
+Some of the readable data nodes in the "ietf-alto" YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.
 These are the subtrees and data nodes and their sensitivity/vulnerability: